Understanding Enlarged Prostate (Benign Prostatic Hyperplasia – BPH)

 Conclusion

-Understanding BPH’s pathophysiology, diagnosis, and treatment options is crucial for medical students and healthcare professionals.
-Early recognition and appropriate management can play significantly role to improve patient outcomes and quality of life.
+Understanding the pathophysiology, diagnosis, and treatment options for BPH is crucial for medical students and healthcare professionals.
+Early recognition and appropriate management can significantly impact patient outcomes and quality of life.